crosswalk-project/crosswalk-website/documentation/About/10-Faq.md

 Browsers do a great job of supporting W3C standards, but they are not allowed to support the APIs from the [Systems Applications Working Group](http://www.w3.org/2012/sysapps/).
 This is because these APIs access platform features which, if known to a web site and combined with other data available to the browser, would allow violations of the user's privacy.
 Because Crosswalk applications have a different security model, where a user is able to choose which permissions an application is given, system application APIs *can* be supported.
 This in turn makes it possible for Crosswalk to run applications which are not possible on the open web.

+### Isn't the Crosswalk Project just going to mean more fragmentation of the web?

+No, because:

+* The Crosswalk Project isn't aimed at the web at all: it's aimed at applications that happen to be written in HTML5, CSS and JS.
+* Applications using a Crosswalk runtime know about the environment they are built for.
+Minor differences between runtime implementations (e.g. a sensor available on one platform but not on another) can be easily managed by developers.
+* We don't intend to fork Blink, the underlying rendering engine for Chromium.
+* We rebase regularly to new versions of Blink.
+* If a change makes sense for generic Chromium, we will submit it upstream.

 ### How big is the Crosswalk runtime, and how will it affect my application's size?

 To give a rough idea, the HTML/JS/CSS for [one of the project's sample applications](https://github.com/crosswalk-project/crosswalk-samples/tree/master/hello_world) takes up 24Kb of disk space.